Parmesan Sunchoke Fries with Chimichurri Sauce

 1 large lemon – juiced and seeds removed

-make the sauce ahead of time so it’s ready for when the fries come out of the oven. you can make it up to 2 days ahead and store in an air-tight container in the fridge. this recipe makes a lot more than you’ll need for these fries so you can use it in a ton of other recipes. great with salads, in tacos, on burgers, as a marinade especially for chicken, or as a dip for anything else, like pita chips or veggies.
+Make the sauce ahead of time so it’s ready for when the fries come out of the oven.
+You can make it up to 2 days ahead and store in an air-tight container in the fridge.
+This recipe makes a lot more than you’ll need for these fries so you can use it in a ton of other recipes.
+Great with salads, in tacos, on burgers, as a marinade especially for chicken, or as a dip for anything else, like it with pita chips or veggies.

-for the fries, start by bringing the salted water to a boil over high in a medium-sized pot. wash the sunchokes well, but i don’t bother scrubbing or peeling them even though they look pretty earthy.
+For the fries, start by bringing the salted water to a boil over high in a medium-sized pot.
+Wash the sunchokes well and remove any dirt, but don’t bother scrubbing or peeling them even though they look pretty earthy.

-slice all the pieces lengthwise into quarters, roughly the same sizes but they won’t be perfectly uniform. when the water is boiling carefully drop the sunchoke pieces in and once it comes back to a full boil let it simmer on high for 5 minutes.
+Slice all the pieces lengthwise into quarters, I picked sunchokes that were roughly the same sizes so they cook evenly, but they won’t be perfectly uniform.
+When the water is boiling carefully drop the sunchoke pieces in and once it comes back to a full boil let it simmer on high for 5 minutes.

-when time is up shut off the stove and gently strain the sunchokes. toss them in a medium bowl with the olive oil and a sprinkle of salt and fresh cracked pepper. they will be too hot to toss with your hands and too fragile for using a mixing spoon so i spin them around in the bowl just to coat. turn out onto a baking sheet and spread out evenly.
+When time is up shut off the stove and gently strain the sunchokes.
+Toss them in a medium bowl with the olive oil and a sprinkle of salt and fresh cracked pepper.
+They will be too hot to toss with your hands and too fragile for using a mixing spoon so toss them in the bowl just to coat.
+Turn out onto a baking sheet and spread out evenly.

-bake for 30 minutes, gently stirring every 10 minutes or so. then turn the oven up to 400F, take the fries out and sprinkle with a thin coat of shredded parmesan cheese. bake at the elevated temperature for 3-4 minutes or until some of the cheese is turning brown.
+Bake for 30 minutes at 375F, gently stirring every 10 minutes or so.
+Then turn the oven up to 400F, take the fries out and sprinkle with a thin coat of shredded parmesan cheese shreds.
+Bake for 3-4 minutes or until some of the cheese is turning brown.